Legacy Video Files

 2023 Review

-The 2023 Council agreed with the continued Endangered classification with the overall risks remaining on the same basis as before (no change to the trend), though also noting an increased imminence of action needed for this entry and highlighted the importance of processes in the preservation of these records.
+The 2023 Council agreed with the continued Endangered classification with the overall risks remaining on the same basis as before (‘No change’ to trend), though also noting an increased imminence of action needed for this entry and highlighted the importance of processes in the preservation of these records.
+They recommended that the next review considers rescoping this entry, possibly adding a new entry about covering sensitive data in databases that would fall into both the Sensitive Data and new Databases digital species groups.

 Additional Comments